Achieving sustainable flood-risk management in the UK

 Colin has researched flooding and sustainable flood risk management in the UK and overseas for over three decades.
 He is Chair of Physical Geography at the University of Nottingham and an Affiliate Professor at Colorado State University.
 Colin led the ‘Blue-Green Cities’ research project‘ (2013-16), developing new strategies for managing urban flood risk, alongside environmental enhancement and urban renewal.
 He now leads a new project on ‘Achieving Urban Flood Resilience in an Uncertain Future‘ that has just started.
 In June, Colin was presented with the Back Award by the RGS-IBG, ‘For contributions to the scientific study of rivers and the shaping of national and international policy on rivers and flood risk management.’

 Professor Whatmore is one of the world’s leading experts on the relationship between environmental science and the democratic governance of environmental risks and hazards.
 Professor Whatmore led a ground-breaking project in Ryedale (North Yorkshire), ‘Understanding Environmental Knowledge Controversies‘ that resulted in the development of better ways of engaging communities affected by flood risk, incorporating local knowledge and understanding to enhance flood-risk modelling.
 Professor Whatmore is Professor of Environment and Public Policy and Academic Champion for Public Engagement with Research at the University of Oxford, an elected Fellow of the British Academy, the Academy of Social Sciences and the RGS-IBG.

 Hazel Durant, Head of Water and Flood Integration, Department for Environment, Food and Rural Affairs

-Hazel will reflect on the panellists’ contributions and discuss the UK Government’s strategy for flood-risk management in the long-term, in particular, the anticipated ’25-year plan’ for the natural environment.
+Hazel reflected on the panellists’ contributions in a five-minute slot, discussing the UK Government’s strategy for flood-risk management in the long-term, including the anticipated ’25-year plan’ for the natural environment.